 Cute Bunny Punch

-Featured in Food That Makes People Think You've Got Life Figured Out.
+Category: Food That Makes People Think You've Got Life Figured Out

 Scoop strawberry ice cream into a cup, mix with lemon-lime soda and pink lemonade, and dress it up with sprinkles, Peeps, and marshmallows for a cheerful Easter treat.